OpenNebula/docs/source/administration/storage/system_ds.rst

        policy = 1
     ]

+After a VM is deployed in a system datastore, the admin can migrate it to another system datastore.
+To do that, the VM must be first :ref:`powered-off <vm_guide_2>`.
+The command ``onevm migrate`` accepts both a new host and datastore id, that must have the same TM_MAD drivers as the source datastore.

 .. warning:: Any host belonging to a given cluster **must** be able to access any system or image datastore defined in that cluster.

 .. warning:: System Datastores in cluster default are not shared across clusters and can only be used by hosts in the default cluster.